Your content needs to be relevant in context, timing, and delivery to be effective. Here’s how to make your content more relevant than ever.

 Marketers need a way to interpret and act on the massive amount of social data at their disposal.
 Location data provides a solution.

 Every single social media practitioner, guru, wizard (or warlock) out there tells you that the key to success is listening.
 “We have two ears and one mouth for a reason” has been repeated so often it’s axiomatic.
 But what does listening really mean today?
-To tell someone to “listen” is […]
+To tell someone to “listen” is such a vague piece of […]